Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Mode of Operation

-The key difference between ball screws and lead screws lies in their manner of transmitting loads.
-Ball screws use rolling and recirculating ball bearings in the ball grooves in the screw and the nut.
-Lead screws have deeper helical threads in the screw shaft and a matching nut that slides with each other.
+The main difference between ball screws and lead screws is their method of load transmission.
+Ball screws use rolling and recirculating ball bearings within the grooves of the screw and nut.
+In contrast, lead screws feature deeper helical threads that slide against a matching nut.

 Efficiency